Skip to main content

 Background

-The Leo asynchronous programming model enables users to update public on-chain data using a developer-friendly syntax.
-A function call to on-chain code is treated as an async function call which returns a Future object.
-A Future contains a description of a call to a function: it consists of the name of the function and of the values passed as arguments.
+The execution of on-chain code is treated as an async function call which returns a Future object.
 The execution of the on-chain state change occurs after validators verify the proof associated with the transaction.

 Managing Public State

-program first_mapping.aleo {
+program first_public_state.aleo {

 mapping accumulator: u8 => u64;

-async function finalize_increment_state(){
+async function increment_state_onchain(){

-let current_count: u64 = accumulator.get_or_use(0u8, 0u64); // Get current value, default 0
+let current_count: u64 = accumulator.get_or_use(0u8, 0u64); // Get current value, defaults to 0

 let new_count: u64 = current_count + 1u64;